-Figure 2 provides the causal graph associated with the battery model in Table 3.1.
-Here, ovals represent variables, rectangles represent processes, and links indicate data flow.
-An arc from a variable to a process implies the variable is an input to the process, whereas an arc from a process to a variable indicates that the variable is an output.
+variable to a process implies the variable is an input to the process, whereas an arc from a process to a variable indicates that the variable is an output.
 Model parameters are not shown.
 In order to focus on causal relations, this representation also suppresses the control flow information contained in conditions fields.
 As a result, it appears that ChargeVoltage and DischargeVoltage simultaneously influence Vt, even though those processes are mutually exclusive.
-(In general, multiple influences on a single variable are added.)
+In general, multiple influences on a single variable are added.

-This particular causal graph describes a dynamic system where the change in battery state of charge is a function of its current value.
+This particular causal graph describes a dynamic system in which the change in battery state of charge is a function of its current value.
 The simulator interprets this graph by integrating the equation for dsoc/dt forward between time steps, and adding the result to the value of soc.
-In light of these semantics, a differential quantity can only appear as the output of a process, and an integrated quantity can only be an input.
+In light of these semantics, a differential quantity can only appear as the output of a process and an integrated quantity can only be an input.
 Later figures will reduce the number of variables by mapping both quantities onto a single name (i.e., soc) and depicting differential equations as loops.